 Policies and Strategies

-Plan for Deforestation Prevention and Control - Amapa's PPCD was completed in 2009.
+Plan for Prevention and Control of Deforestation (PPCD-AP) - Amapa's first PPCD was completed in 2009.
 The plan is organized around four lines of action: Territorial Planning; Monitoring and Control; Promotion of sustainable activities; and Governance and Institutional Strengthening.
 Amapa is in the process of finalizing the next phase of its PPCD.

 Laws and Regulations

-Law 1,176 of 02/01/2008- provides for the organization of the Executive Branch of the State of Amapá, which deal respectively with the structure organizational structure and the structure of positions of the Secretariat of State for the Environment - SEMA.
+Law 1176, 02/01/2008- provides for the organization of the Executive Branch of the State of Amapá, which deal respectively with the structure organizational structure and the structure of positions of the Secretariat of State for the Environment - SEMA.

-Law 0702 of 28/06/02- Provides on the State Policy of Forests and other Forms of Vegetation of the State of Amapá and other measures.
+Law 0702, 06/28/02- Provides on the State Policy of Forests and other Forms of Vegetation of the State of Amapá and other measures.

 State Environmental Secretariat (SEMA) - Founded in 1989 with a purpose to guide the environmental policy of the State of Amapá.
 Develops policies and norms related to Protected Area management, responsible for planning, executing and managing projects and activities and administration of Conservation Units